AFNeves/PrologSTAQS/README.md

 ## Game Description

-**STAQS** is a strategic two-player board game played on a 5x5 grid in which players take turns moving their stacks one step at a time, aiming to create the tallest stack on the board.
-The game combines elements of territory control and vertical stacking, challenging players to outmaneuver their opponent through clever positioning and stack building.
+**STAQS** is a strategic two-player board game played on a 5x5 grid.
+Players take turns moving their stacks one step at a time, aiming to create the tallest stack on the board.
+The game combines territory control and vertical stacking, challenging players to outmaneuver their opponent through clever positioning and stack building.
 The game ends when no more moves are possible, and victory goes to the player who controls the tallest stack.

 ### Components
 * 25 neutral stackable pieces.